benpague/cadre/README.md

 ===============================================================

 A  suite of tools for decision-support in the claims and provider audit cycle.
-Utilizes unsupervised machine learning techniques applied to identified metrics to build suspicion on potential fraudulent providers.
+Utilizes data visualization and unsupervised machine learning techniques applied to identified features to build suspicion on potential fraudulent providers.

 Installation